 I usually buy quarter permits; I don’t see that as an option?

 In order to accommodate all the residents that need a vehicle, quarter permits will not be sold.
 Students are encouraged to turn in their permit for a prorated refund if they no longer need a vehicle on campus.
 Prorated refunds are available through the 8th week of Spring Quarter 2017.
 Permit refunds can be requested at the University Cashier Office, Bldg 1.
 There is a refund processing fee of $15.

 When will the resident parking assignments happen?

-Fall residential parking permit assignments will be awarded Tuesday, August 25, 2015.
-Fall permit sales begin Monday, August 31, 2015.
+Fall residential parking permit assignments will be awarded Thursday, August 25, 2016 (tentative).
+Resident sales begin that day.